opsdisk/pagodo/README.md

 ### Save logs

-`--log [optional/path/to/file.log]` - Save logs to the spcified file.
+`--log [optional/path/to/file.log]` - Save logs to the specified file.
 If you do not specify a filename, the default file `pagodo.py.log` at the root of pagodo directory will be used.

 ## Google is blocking me!